oconnor663/jacko.io/posts/async_two.md

 [perf]: https://github.com/oconnor663/jacko.io/blob/master/posts/async_playground/perf_stat.sh

 We want to call `wake` later, when it's actually time to wake up.
-One way to do that is to spawn a thread to call `std::thread::sleep` and `wake` for us.
+One way to do that is to spawn a thread to call `thread::sleep` and `wake` for us.
 If we do that in every call to `poll`, we'll run into the [too-many-threads crash from Part One][same_crash].
 We can work around that by spawning just one thread and and [using a channel to send `Waker`s to it][shared_thread].
 This is a correct and viable implementation, but there's something unsatisfying about it&hellip;

 We already have a shared thread that spends most of its time sleeping: the main thread of our program!
 It's going to sleeping forever until someone calls